Othmaneelmo/uOttahack_2025_tetris_semi_automation/README.md

 # uOttahack_2025

-main repository for my team on the uOttahack Hackathon
+This projectwas done during the uOttaHack Hackathon of 2025

 ## Participants: